-The panel carried out a comprehensive review of the Bachelor of Arts in Legal Studies between May and August 2019.
+The panel carried out a comprehensive review of the Bachelor of Laws (Hons) between May and August 2019.
 The programme was due for review under the QQI requirement for periodic monitoring and review, and also require review to conform with recent policies, including QQI Core Policies and Criteria for the Validation of Programmes of Education and Training (QQI, 2016), Core Statutory Quality Assurance (QA) Guidelines (QQI, 2016) and in accordance with the QQI Programme Review Manual 2016/2017.